This page contains affiliate links. Please read our disclosure for more info.

 If you have a car, it’s the perfect place for a relaxing stay.
 Check prices and availability here.

 If you’d rather be in walking distance of restaurants, beaches, and the ferry to Paihia, stay in the centre of Russell.

 The 19th century Duke of Marlborough Hotel has the perfect location on the waterfront.
 Go for a room with a sea view and balcony.

 If you’d like to stay at the best beach in the area, look for a bach at Oneroa Bay, a five-minute drive from Russell.
-Options include Pencarrow Cottage, Oceanfront Beach House, and Godwin Cottage 1950s Bach.
+Options include Pencarrow Cottage and Oceanfront Beach House.